Roopana/COVID19-Unemployment-Prediction/README.md

 4. User defined functions to perform data preprocessing operations
 5. Databricks as an interactive interface for quick plotting and import of other libraries.

-Challenges
+## Challenges
-	Databricks notebook allows only first 1000 rows and 20 series to be plotted in inbuilt graphs.
-This could not be used to plot the time series data of all 50 US states since 1987.
-Hence, I used matplotlib for visualizations in the notebook.

 Multi variate regression is not supported directly in Prophet library.
 To overcome this, I initially built an independent COVID time series model and then considered its outcome as an input to the time series model of unemployment claims establishing causal dependency between the prediction outcomes of the COVID model and time series observations of UI claims.
 	Time series models are ideal in a scenario to capture seasonality of data and forecast future observations.
 However, the COVID data available is too less to make accurate predictions, hence the large error window in results.
 Small dataset is also an inhibition to build a linear regression model of COVID cases and UI claims which could have enabled a better idea of trends between two variables.
 Future Work
 	Given COVID cases in US is a small dataset to build an accurate time series model, data from countries that have already controlled the pandemic (Ex.
 China) can be used to train the model and then can be used to forecast the situation in U.S.
 	Employment is only one of the several indicators of economic growth.
 Other datasets like industry production, fuel prices, transportation can be added to the existing model, to perform an extensive economic impact analysis due to the COVID19 pandemic.
 	The data considered in the current analysis is only for US states, it can be extended to global countries.
 However, I found it challenging to gather data for global economic indicators.
-Appendix A

-Description of Datasets
+## Description of Datasets
-COVID cases:
+### COVID cases:
-•	Duration of the data: January 2020 to May 2020
+- Duration of the data: January 2020 to May 2020
-•	Source: Public COVID19 dataset published by Our World in Data
+- Source: Public COVID19 dataset published by Our World in Data
-•	Fields:
+- Fields:
-o	Date: Date corresponding to the entry o	State: State/province of the US o	Cases: Number of Corona virus cases recorded on the given day and given state o	Deaths: Number of deaths occurred due to Corona virus cases on the given day and state
+	- Date: Date corresponding to the entry
+	- State: State/province of the US
+	- Cases: Number of Corona virus cases recorded on the given day and given state
+	- Deaths: Number of deaths occurred due to Corona virus cases on the given day and state

-Unemployment Insurance Claims data:
+### Unemployment Insurance Claims data:
-•	Duration of the data: January 1976 to March 2020
+- Duration of the data: January 1976 to March 2020
-•	Source: US department of Labor
+- Source: US department of Labor
-•	Fields:
+- Fields:
-o	State: State corresponding to the entry o	Filed Week ended: Week when the claim is filed o	Initial Claims: The number of new claims in the current week o	Continued Claims: Number of claims that are being carried forward from previous week o	Reflected Week Ended: The week from which the continued claims are carried forward (i.e. the previous week) o	Covered Employment: Number of employers that are insured o	Insured Unemployment rate: Rate of insured unemployed population
+	- State: State corresponding to the entry
+	- Filed Week ended: Week when the claim is filed
+	- Initial Claims: The number of new claims in the current week
+	- Continued Claims: Number of claims that are being carried forward from previous week
+	- Reflected Week Ended: The week from which the continued claims are carried forward (i.e. the previous week)
+	- Covered Employment: Number of employers that are insured
+	- Insured Unemployment rate: Rate of insured unemployed population

-Population Data:
+### Population Data:
-•	Duration of the data: January 1976 to March 2020
+- Duration of the data: January 1976 to March 2020
-•	Source: US Bureau of Labor Statistics
+- Source: US Bureau of Labor Statistics
-•	Fields:
+- Fields:
-o	Year, Month: Year and month corresponding to the entry o	State: State corresponding to the entry o	Population: Population in the given state in the given month, year
+	- Year, Month: Year and month corresponding to the entry
+	- State: State corresponding to the entry
+	- Population: Population in the given state in the given month, year

-Link to my data bricks notebook with the analysis: https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/8841377592325918/1921688529836707/8759328480939405/latest.html

-References

-Public COVID19 dataset published by Our World in Data, https://github.com/owid/covid-19-data/tree/master/public/data Weekly unemployment claims, US department of Labor, https://oui.doleta.gov/unemploy/claims.asp State wise population, US Bureau of Labor Statistics, https://www.bls.gov/sae/additional-resources/list-of-published-state-and-metropolitan-area-series/home.htm
-Prophet for multivariate analysis, https://github.com/facebook/prophet/issues/665 Unemployment Insurance analysis by the US department of Labor, https://www.dol.gov/ui/data.pdf